4k4xs4pH1r3/offensive-security/Virtualization/vmware.md

     sudo apt install mokutil -y && mokutil --import VMWARE17.der

-This will ask you for set a new password
+This will ask you to set a new password
 #
 # Update Grub